-2.1 40 years of Microprocessor Trend Data for 1) Number of Transistors, 2) Single Thread Performance, 3) Frequency, 4) Power, 5) Number of Cores 5 2.2 Levels of disruption in the computing stack, from [1] 6 4.1 Growing an ecosystem for Amazon EC2 F1 FPGA instances (image source: https: //aws.amazon.com/ec2/instance-types/f1) 15 4.2 Different levels of memory-centric processing 18 4.3 Current photonic interconnect technologies 20 4.4 The optical NN consists of a series of n layers, each consisting of a matrix transfor- mation M followed by an optical nonlinearity.
+2.1 40 years of Microprocessor Trend Data for 1) Number of Transistors, 2) Single Thread Performance, 3) Frequency, 4) Power, 5) Number of Cores 5 2.2 Levels of disruption in the computing stack, from [1] 6 4.1 Growing an ecosystem for Amazon EC2 F1 FPGA instances (image source: https: //aws.amazon.com/ec2/instance-types/f1) 16 4.2 Growth in Memory Chip Bandwidth 18 4.3 Different levels of memory-centric processing 20 4.4 Current photonic interconnect technologies 22 4.5 The optical NN consists of a series of n layers, each consisting of a matrix transfor- mation M followed by an optical nonlinearity.
 The computation on an input vector Xin, encoded in the amplitudes of laser signals (left), occurs nearly instantaneously at the speed of light.
-23 4.5 Comparison between conventional and neuromorphic computer architectures 23 4.6 Thermal hierarchy for host and control processes connected to a quantum substrate 25
+24 4.6 Comparison between conventional and neuromorphic computer architectures 25 4.7 Thermal hierarchy for host and control processes connected to a quantum substrate 27 4.8 Example high-level architecture of a thermodynamic computer.
+(Courtesy of T. Hylton, with permission) 29